Privacy Policy

 9.4 Right to rectification

-We also want to make sure that your personal data is accurate and up to date.
+We want to make sure that your personal data is accurate and up to date.
 Please let us know if your details change.
 You may also ask us to correct or remove personal data which is inaccurate.

 9.5 Right to object

-You can also opt-out of receiving all or some of our marketing communications or request that we stop processing personal data about you for certain purposes at any time by contacting us using the details below.
+You can opt-out of receiving all or some of our marketing communications or request that we stop processing personal data about you for certain purposes at any time by contacting us using the details below.

 9.6 Right to data portability